Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m1.md

   - Additional D-Bus error handling has been enabled.
   - Potential defects have been fixed.
 - Calendar-service
-  - Support for calendar DB purge when Device is reset has been added.
+  - Support for calendar DB purge when a device is reset has been added.
   - Potential defects have been fixed.
 - Email-service
   - Potential defects have been fixed.